Goods Received Note: What it is and How to write one

 Who signs the goods received note?

-The Goods Received Note (GRN) is typically signed by the receiving department or the individual responsible for receiving and inspecting the goods at a company.
+The goods received note is typically signed by the receiving department or the individual responsible for receiving and inspecting the goods at a company.
 This could be a warehouse manager, receiving clerk, or storekeeper.
 Their signature on the GRN confirms that the goods delivered match the purchase order in terms of quantity and condition, and that they have been accepted into the company’s inventory.
+In some cases, a representative from the procurement or purchasing department may also sign the GRN to verify that the delivery meets contractual agreements.

 What is the purpose of GRN?